With the 2025/26 Premier League season now upon us, there are plenty of forwards in contention for the Golden Boot award.

 Premier League top scorer trends

-As we said already, Mohamed Salah won the award for the Premier League's top scorer this season, which wasn't the first time he's won this award:
+As we said already, Mohamed Salah won the award for the Premier League's top scorer this season, which was not the first time he's won this award:

 2025